-Overall, after expensing the legal costs associated with the major ongoing contract dispute the net profit after tax was 54% below the previous year.
+Overall, after expensing the legal costs associated with the major ongoing contract dispute the net profit after tax was 137% greater than the previous year.
+This increase is due to lower legal costs than the previous year and better than estimated profit from well executed projects.